ironsheep/lightning-detector-MQTT2HA-Daemon/README.md

 > This project is a community project not for commercial use.
 > The authors will not be held responsible in the event of device failure or failure to detect any potentially damaging lightning.
 >
 > This project is in no way affiliated with, authorized, maintained, sponsored or endorsed by *Raspberry Pi (Trading) Ltd.* or any of its affiliates or subsidiaries.
+>
+> This project is also in no way affiliated with, authorized, maintained, sponsored or endorsed by *Austria Micro Systems - ams AG*, makers of the AS3935 Lightning Sensor.

 ----